dolthub/dolt/doc/decent/how-to-use-noms.md

-# How to Use Noms in a Decentralized App WORK IN PROGRESS
+# How to Use Noms in a Decentralized App

 If you’d like to use noms in your project we’d love to hear from you: drop us an email ([noms@attic.io](mailto:noms@attic.io)) or send us a